When does the festival run?

 Is there any lock up service for valuables?

 No. We don’t have this facility, so please don’t tempt fate by leaving valuables on show.

 Can I bring in my own alcohol?

-Yes, you’re welcome to bring some along.
-However, if lugging your own booze around is too much or you’d like to sample some local grog then we have a fully licensed bar chocked full of local beers, cider and wine for your delectation.
+Yes, you’re welcome to bring some along but please be reasonable.
+If lugging your own booze around is too much or you’d like to sample some local offerings then we have a fully licensed bar full of local beers, cider and wine and all reasonably priced.

 Can I bring food into the festival?

 Yes, but if you’d like the cooking to be done for you there will be plenty of hot homemade food available for you to gorge on at lunch, dinner and breakfast.

 For the safety of everyone at the festival, no disposable barbecues are allowed onsite.
 Purpose built units that are raised off the ground are permitted, although please take caution when cooking around flammable tents.

 Will food and drink be reasonably priced then?